Key Stage 3 & Key Stage 4 - Study Matrix 2019 – 2020

 of programming in computer science is similar to that of practical work in other sciences – it provides motivation and a context within which

 ideas are brought to life.
 Computational thinking is core to the study matrix.
 It is the process of recognising aspects of computation in the world that surrounds us, and applying tools and techniques from computing to understand and reason about both natural and artificial systems and processes.
 Computational thinking provides a powerful framework for studying computing, with wide application beyond computing itself.
-It allows students to tackle problems, to break them down into solvable chunks and to devise algorithms to solve them.
+It allows pupils to tackle problems, to break them down into solvable chunks and to devise algorithms to solve them.

 The study matrix includes 5 topics to be taught in Year 7 and 5 taught in Year 8.
 As we have a 3 year KS4 it is essential pupils are skilled enough to complete the KS4 courses.
 The curriculum covers a broad range of topics to help pupils prepare for KS4 and give them the essential skills and knowledge necessary to do so.
 Each year prior learning will be tested upon the retrieval of skills from the previous year.
 The curriculum is designed so that pupils can add to their learning in each unit in order to have a wealth of skills to retrieve come KS4.
-Students who do not grasp all of the skills required attend interventions after the AP assessments to build on the knowledge to allow future progression.
-Students who grasp the knowledge and skills quickly are issued extension activities or put onto more advanced software to further their skills.
+Pupils who do not grasp all of the skills required attend interventions after the AP assessments to build on the knowledge to allow future progression.
+Pupils who grasp the knowledge and skills quickly are issued extension activities or put onto more advanced software to further their skills.

 Design, use and evaluate computational abstractions that model the state and behaviour of real-world problems and physical systems.